Justia Lawyer Rating

 Is it better if my criminal lawyer was a former prosecutor?

 In terms of criminal defense attorney, being a former cop or DA is not as important as you would think.
 Most people buy into the defense attorneys who claim to have been former prosecutors or cops.
 Clients assume such attorneys must know the inside games or have friends who may do them favors.
-This couldn’t be further from the truth.
+This couldn’t be further from the truth and it’s illegal.

 What about Public Defenders?